An improvement of the Moliere-Fano multiple scattering theory: Summary

-\item Additionally, we evaluated the absolute and relative inaccuracies of the Moliere's theory in determining the screening angle and found that for heavy atoms of the target material ($Z\sim 80$) they are about $20\%$ and $30\%$, respectively.
+5. Additionally, we have evaluated the inaccuracies of the Moli\`{e}re theory in determining the relative Coulomb correction to the screening angle.
+We shoved that its absolute inaccuracy $\Delta_{\scriptscriptstyle CCM}$ reach about $10\%$ for $Z=92$, and the corresponding relative inaccuracy $\delta_{\scriptscriptstyle CCM}$ varies between 30 and 17\% over the range $4\leq Z \leq 92$.